 Lichen planus, a recurring itchy disease, starts as a rash of small, separate, red or purple bumps that then combine and become rough, scaly patches.

-The cause of lichen planus is not known, but it may be a reaction by the immune system to a variety of drugs (especially gold, beta-blockers, nonsteroidal anti-inflammatory drugs [NSAIDs], angiotensin-converting enzyme [ACE] inhibitors, sulfonylureas, antimalarial drugs, penicillamine, and thiazides).
+The cause of lichen planus is not known, but it may be a reaction by the immune system to a variety of drugs (especially beta-blockers, nonsteroidal anti-inflammatory drugs [NSAIDs], angiotensin-converting enzyme [ACE] inhibitors, sulfonylureas, antimalarial drugs, penicillamine, and thiazides).
 The disorder itself is not infectious.
 The disease may occur in people who have hepatitis C or certain liver problems.

 The rash of lichen planus almost always itches, sometimes severely.
-The bumps are usually violet and have angular borders.
+The bumps are usually purple and have angular borders.
 When light is directed at the bumps from the side, the bumps display a distinctive sheen.
 New bumps may form wherever scratching or a mild skin injury occurs.
 Sometimes a dark discoloration remains after the rash heals.

 Usually, the rash is evenly distributed on both sides of the body—most commonly on the torso, on the inner surfaces of the wrists, on the legs, and on the genital area.
 The face is less often affected.
 On the legs, the rash may become especially large, thick, and scaly.
 The rash sometimes results in patchy baldness on the scalp.
 Lichen planus is not common among children.